How malnourished handcuffed teenage twins escaped their home to spark alert

 How did the abuse get discovered?

-In the early hours of Tuesday morning, 16-year-old twins, who have not been identified by authorities, escaped from their mother’s Houston-area home and slipped into the night.
+In the early hours of 18 October, 16-year-old twins, who have not been identified by authorities, escaped from their mother’s Houston-area home and slipped into the night.

 While the pair scurried across lawns in the Cypress neighbourhood, which they told police they’d only just recently moved to, multiple Ring cameras from nearby homes captured their movements as they set up to the front doorways to beg for help.